What does a Structural Engineer Do?

 It’s crucial that your structural engineer understands all aspects of building construction including thermal technology and entire home performance as well as structural components.

 The engineer will analyze the plan, perform calculations, and add these details to the architectural plan.
-Once the plan is complete, a contractor can begin work.
+Once the plan is complete, your contractor and/or building team will help you submit the plan to your city’s building department in order to apply for building permits.
+Once the plans have been approved, work can begin.

-Listed below are 2 examples of architectural plans one can secure from either an architect or through an “on-shelf” drawing catalog.
-Also note the importance of a structural engineer’s role is in the building process from the start!
+Listed below are two examples of architectural plans one can secure from either an architect or through an “on-shelf” drawing catalog.

 A standard architectural plan for a house typically will not require engineering up front.
 Because these plans are common, many lumber yards can provide you with the proper elements for the load carrying structural system.